LarsM1/Verkehrssimulator/README.md

-# Verkehrssimulator project of the course "Verkehrs-, Leit- & Steuerungssysteme"
+# Traffic Simulation project based on the Nagel Schreckenberg model